gustavorochanet/transfer-batch-processing/README.md

 - `TransactionAmount`: The amount for the transaction.

+## Storage Mechanism Abstraction

+The application abstracts transaction storage using the `ITransactionStorage` interface.
+Currently, an in-memory storage class (`TransactionStorage`) is implemented, which stores transactions in memory.
+However, this abstraction allows for the addition of other storage backends, such as NoSQL databases (e.g., MongoDB or CosmosDB), which would be more suitable for large-scale and distributed systems.

+The interface defines the following methods:

+- **GetTransactions**: Retrieves grouped transactions by account.
+- **GetHigherTransaction**: Retrieves the transaction with the highest amount.
+- **TransactionCount**: Tracks the number of transactions processed.

 ## Additional Tools

 **Large CSV File Generator**: A separate console app has been added to the solution to generate large transaction files for performance testing purposes.
 This tool allows you to generate CSV files of any size, providing a useful way to stress-test the main application with large datasets.

+## Performance Improvements and Method Comparisons

+In the `FileReader` class, two methods exist for reading CSV files: `ReadIntoCallbackOld` and `ReadIntoCallback`.

+### Why Are There Two Methods?

+1. **ReadIntoCallbackOld**:
+   - This method uses traditional string splitting (`Split`) and string processing techniques to parse each line of the file.
+While functional, it may not be as efficient, especially for very large files.

+2. **ReadIntoCallback**:
+   - This newer method is optimized for performance by avoiding unnecessary string allocations.
+It leverages `Span<T>` to operate directly on the memory where the strings are stored, which can reduce memory usage and improve overall processing speed for large datasets.

+### Why Is One Version Faster?

+- **Memory Optimization**: The newer version, `ReadIntoCallback`, reduces the overhead of creating new string arrays by operating on the raw string memory.
+This means fewer objects are allocated on the heap, leading to better memory management.
+- **Span<T> Usage**: Using `Span<T>` allows for more efficient memory slicing without the need to split the string into arrays, which boosts performance, particularly when dealing with millions of lines.

+### Benchmarking the Methods

+To validate the performance improvement between these two methods, **BenchmarkDotNet** was integrated into the solution.
+This allows a detailed comparison of the execution times and memory usage of both methods.

+The benchmark can be run to measure the performance of `ReadIntoCallbackOld` and `ReadIntoCallback` using a sample file.
+The results demonstrate which method is faster and more memory-efficient.